MicrosoftDocs/quantum-docs/articles/provider-support-honeywell.md

 This article describes the Microsoft support policy that applies when you use the Honeywell provider in Azure Quantum.
 The article applies to any of the targets under this provider.

-If you are using the Honeywell provider and hit unexpected issues, you can contact the Azure Support team for help by [creating an Azure support case](/azure/azure-portal/supportability/how-to-create-azure-support-request).
+If you're using the Honeywell provider and hit unexpected issues, you can contact the Azure Support team for help by [creating an Azure support case](/azure/azure-portal/supportability/how-to-create-azure-support-request).

 In some situations, the Azure Support team will need to redirect you to Honeywell's support team, or where you may receive a quicker response by reaching out to Honeywell directly.
 This article details this process and answers some frequently asked questions.

 ## Honeywell Support Policy - Public Preview

 The goal of Support is to identify and remedy defects or malfunctions causing the Quantum Computer to fail to perform in accordance with the agreed specifications and documentation (“Problems”).
 Support only covers the current released version generally available to customers.
-Although our quantum experts can help you troubleshoot algorithm issues, we are not responsible for any issues, problems, or defects with your algorithm.
+Although our quantum experts can help you troubleshoot algorithm issues, we're not responsible for any issues, problems, or defects with your algorithm.
 To minimize programming issues, users are able to run their algorithms through the syntax validator prior to running on hardware.

 ### 1.1	Contacting Technical Support within Honeywell